- 409A valuation

 How long are 409A valuations valid?

 409A valuations are valid for a maximum of 12 months after the effective date—or until another material event occurs.
-After 12 months (or sooner, if there’s a material event), your company will need a 409A refresh—in other words, an updated valuation.
+After 12 months (or sooner, if there’s a material event), your company will need an updated 409A valuation.
 Any event that may change your company’s valuation qualifies you for a new 409A.

 What is IRC Section 409A?

-Section 409A of the Internal Revenue Code (IRC) contains the framework for private companies to follow when valuing private stock.
+Section 409A of the IRC contains the framework for private companies to follow when valuing private stock.
 If a company doesn’t adhere to 409A rules and its equity is priced incorrectly, the IRS can assess penalties.

 What is a 409A safe harbor?

-409A valuations that have “safe harbor” status are presumed to be “reasonable” by the IRS—save for a few exceptions.
+Generally, 409A valuations that have “safe harbor” status are presumed to be “reasonable” by the IRS.
 When a 409A valuation is conducted by an unaffiliated or independent party, it is eligible for “safe harbor” status.

 The IRS provides three safe harbor methods for setting the FMV of private company’s common stock: